Henry Gordon (magician): Shirley MacLaine

 Gordon began getting interested in the paranormal "side career" of Shirley MacLaine in the mid-1980s.
 He began by reading every one of her books "from cover to cover - not an easy thing to do.
-The reading, that is, not the buying". he also recorded audio and video for all the programs he could find her on.
+The reading, that is, not the buying".
+He also recorded audio and video for all the programs he could find her on.
 Once he had gathered all this research he wrote to Paul Kurtz who ran Prometheus Books and in 1988 was able to publish Channeling into the New Age: The "Teachings" of Shirley MacLaine and Other Such Gurus.
 Gordon writes that MacLaine wasn't his biggest fan and during an interview in Australia while she was on tour, she was asked about Gordon's book.
 She responded that he was "making a living out of criticizing her".
 Gordon conceded defeat after seeing her books continued to be on the New York Times best-seller list.
 In an interview with The Vancouver Sun, Gordon said that he had been able to interview MacLaine once, it was "like nailing Jello to the wall".

 Personal life

 In 1941, Henry Gordon married Zita, who was then working as his magician's assistant, and the two remained married for 68 years.
 Henry and Zita had two children, Laura Rita and Sandra, and several grandchildren.
 According to his obituary, Gordon was a "Royal Canadian Air Force Veteran and radio instructor for the British Commonwealth".
 He was also a member of Mensa.

-When in 1988 Gordon was asked about his religious beliefs he stated that he is Jewish, but non-practicing.
-"I believe in upholding the ethical values of Judaism".
+In 1988, Gordon was asked about his religious beliefs, and stated that he is Jewish but non-practicing: "I believe in upholding the ethical values of Judaism".
 He said he does not believe in a personal God that can be prayed to, he stated that he is agnostic.